 28.4 percent of the largest websites worldwide run on WordPress.
 This high distribution makes WP sites a popular target for hackers.
 Especially operators of small sites often think they are safe, because who would hack a blog with a small reach or without sensitive data?
 Today I will show you why this is a dangerous fallacy when it comes to WordPress security.

-WordPress is particularly interesting for attackers because so many sites use it.
-For many forms of attack, it is not the "quality" of the hacked targets that matters, but simply being able to infiltrate as many sites as possible in an automated way.
-What it can look like when a vulnerability is systematically exploited is shown by the example of the security vulnerability in WordPress 4.7.1.
-At that time, countless pages were defaced on the start page with the notice "hacked by".
+WordPress is especially interesting for attackers because so many sites use it.
+For many forms of attack, it is not the "quality" of the hacked targets that matters, but simply being able to infiltrate as many sites as possible in an automated manner.
+What it can look like when a vulnerability is systematically exploited is shown by the example of the security hole in WordPress 4.7.1.
+Countless pages were then defaced on the home page with the notice "hacked by".

 The security company Sucuri had found the vulnerability and passed it on to WordPress.
 And although the problem was fixed in WordPress 4.7.2, millions of sites were hacked in so-called defacement attacks after the exploit became known. millions of sites were hacked in so-called defacement attacks..

 This example shows that every WordPresssite is interesting for attackers.
 In most cases, the attacks run completely automatically.
 Today I will show you what such an attack can look like, what the target of hackers is and what consequences it can have for you and your pages once your site has been successfully hacked.

 Hackers want to hijack your WordPress sites